CircuitSoftGroup/WaveCloud/README.md

 This page also serves as our issue tracker, although pull requests should be submitted in their respective place.

-For the backend, checkout [the code that powers Wave Cloud](https://github.com/CircuitSoftGroup/WaveCloudCore).
+For the backend, check out [the code that powers Wave Cloud](https://github.com/CircuitSoftGroup/WaveCloudCore).